Intelligence. Intelligence is most widely studied in humans, but has also been observed in non-human animals and in plants.

 While the heritability of IQ has been investigated for nearly a century, there is still debate about the significance of heritability estimates and the mechanisms of inheritance.
-History Early history Flynn effect.
+History Early history The English statistician Francis Galton made the first attempt at creating a standardised test for rating a person's intelligence.
+Flynn effect.
 Test score increases have been continuous and approximately linear from the earliest years of testing to the present.

 Do you know your IQ, that little number that’s supposed to measure how smart you are?
 Forget it.
-Individual intelligence is old news, collective intelligence (CI) is the future.
-And it’s already here.
 Beyond IQ: Model of Academic Competence and Motivation (MACM) The Future of Intelligence.
 Cadell Last, Adam Ford By Cadell Last Human intelligence, like everything related to biological systems, is an evolving phenomenon.

 It has not been static in the past, and will not persist in its current form into the future.
 The human-version of intelligence has made our species the most powerful agent of change ever produced by the earth's biosphere.
 Therefore, understanding its evolutionary past should be a primary concern for evolutionary theorists.
+Clearly the human ability to engage in these novel behaviours is dependent on the human brain.
 Promises and Perils on the Road to Superintelligence.
 Global Brain / Image credit: mindcontrol.se In the 21st century, we are walking an important road.

 To gain a fuller understanding of the benefits of positive constructive daydreaming we need to apply tools and metrics (as in Klinger et al., 1980; Hoelscher et al., 1981; Nikles et al., 1998; Cox and Klinger, 2011; Klinger and Cox, 2011) that enable us identify the personally meaningful goals, aspirations, and dreams of individuals and determine how mind wandering supports or undermines those goals.
 Given the highly personal nature of mind wandering, we need a new focus and new metrics.
 Science confirms: IQ is not equivalent to Intelligence.
 Have you always suspected that you’re more intelligent than your IQ gives you credit for?